Vinu-Manuel/Transliteration/README.md

 # Transliteration

-A simple program that transliterates Hindi, Telugu and Malayalam to its respective Roman Transliteration
+The Transliteration program takes the input from the users, determine whether the input is in Hindi, Malayalam or Telugu and transliterates the input to its respective Roman characters

 To use the program, follow the step-by-step guide given below: